tonimelisma/Relay-Android/ARCH.md

 - Receivers trigger repository ingest on a background thread and persist directly into Room (no in-memory intermediary).
 - Messages are stored in a local Room database mirroring provider fields with MMS parts/addresses.
 - Foreground change detection via content observers on `content://sms` and `content://mms` (and best-effort `content://im/chat` for RCS).
 Manual scan and foreground polling were removed.
 - Background periodic ingest via WorkManager (~15 min) catches missed broadcasts and RCS.
-Scheduled on app start and after boot.
+Scheduled after boot via `BootReceiver`; `MainActivity` onStart() verifies health and reschedules only if missing/cancelled.
 - A background WorkManager job will upload unsynced messages (Phase 5+)
 - The UI observes the local DB and reflects changes; no manual refresh button.
+The UI also surfaces a "Last synced" label read from `SharedPreferences` (`lastSyncSuccessTs`) updated by `MessageSyncWorker` on success.
 - Messages are deduplicated using a content-based hash.

 ---